Teaching languages at home from your laptop sounds like a dream, but there are some pitfalls to avoid for online language teachers.

 As I mentioned before, it's also good to schedule other activities, especially offline ones like getting outside for a walk or spending time with your friends and family.

-If you decide to become a self-employed online English teacher, then you'll need to let people know you're open for business!
+If you decide to become a self-employed online language teacher, then you'll need to let people know you're open for business!
+There's no point following these tips for teaching online classes if you aren't going to promote yourself.

 You can tell your friends, family and colleagues that you're looking for students.
 You can send simple emails telling them what you're doing and the type of student you're looking for.
 Who knows who might send someone your way!

 Also, you can also set up a referral system with your existing students.
-For example, when they refer a friend or colleague, you can give them a bonus lesson or a small, free gift, like a book in English.
+For example, when they refer a friend or colleague, you can give them a bonus lesson or a small, free gift, like a book in their target language.

 You can also promote your work using tools like social media, YouTube or your own blog or podcast.
 But that's a post for another day!

-So there you have it, 9 pitfalls to avoid when you teach english online.
+So there you have it, 9 ways to become a successful online language teacher.

 Even if you’re working for yourself, you need to be a good boss.
-By avoiding these online teaching pitfalls, you’ll be healthier and happier and enjoy your teaching more.
+By following these online teaching tips, you’ll be healthier and happier and enjoy your teaching more.
 Your students will be happy too because you’re bringing your rested and relaxed self to the lesson.